Vinnizius1/projeto_individual_js_css_html/anotacoes/objetivos_duvidas.md

 -------

 Aprendizados:
-1. Position
-    From W3C -> "In the absolute positioning model, a box is explicitly offset with respect to (concerning) its containing block."
+1. Position From W3C -> In the absolute positioning model, a box is explicitly offset with respect to (concerning) its containing block.
     Ou melhor -> "No modelo de posicionamento absoluto, uma caixa é explicitamente deslocada em relação ao bloco que a contém."

     "If the element has 'position: absolute', the containing block is established by the nearest ancestor with a position OTHER THAN STATIC."

     ---> so your absolute element will always be relative to the ancestor's position unless it is a static positioned element.

-2. Header (tag)
-    From W3C -> The 'header' element represents a container for introductory content or a set of navigational links.
+2. Header (tag) From W3C -> The 'header' element represents a container for introductory content or a set of navigational links.
     A 'header' element typically contains:
         ---> one or more heading elements (h1 - h6);

         ---> logo or icon;

         ---> authorship information.

     Note: You can have several 'header' elements in one HTML document.
 However, 'header' cannot be placed within a 'footer', 'address' or another 'header' element.

 --------